Harmila331/aws-serverless-api/README.md

 ---

+## Lambda Function Logic

+Three separate AWS Lambda functions were created to handle order operations.

+- **PUT Lambda**: Receives order details in JSON format and stores them in DynamoDB.
+- **GET Lambda**: Retrieves all orders or a single order by ID from DynamoDB.
+- **DELETE Lambda**: Deletes an order from DynamoDB using the order ID.

+Each Lambda function replaces the default AWS Lambda template code and is implemented using Node.js with AWS SDK.

 ## Step 4: Create a New Lambda Function

 - Clicked on **Create a function** in the AWS Lambda console.